 \begin{small}

-\end{small} with $l_\text{w}$ denoting the quadrotor's wing length and $c$ a fixed constant, here $c=0.1$.
-In the dynamics, gravity constant $\norm{\boldsymbol{g}_I}$ is set as $10$m/s$^2$ and the other parameters are units.
-We define the state vector for the quadrotor as
+\end{small} with $l_\text{w}$ denoting the wing length of the quadrotor and $\kappa$ a fixed constant, here $\kappa=0.1$.
+In dynamics (\ref{uav_dynamics}), the gravity constant $\norm{\boldsymbol{g}_I}$ is set as $10$m/s$^2$ and the other physical parameters are units.
+We define the state vector of the quadrotor as